elbow-jason/a-story-about-cats-and-rust/manuscript/chapter_2.md

-# Chapter 2: New.
-Shiny.
-Purr.
+# Chapter 2: Ruby Gets Happy

 The experiences of Ruby and Wildman are imperative in following the decisions that he/she/they make(s) throughout the rest of this story.
 As such it is important to summarily go through each of their backgrounds.